All I Want (Olivia Rodrigo song): Promotion

 The scene with Rodrigo performing "All I Want" on High School Musical: The Musical: The Series was released to YouTube on the same day as its episode release.
 A number of videos were additionally released via Disney Music's Vevo channel, including a lyric video, an alternate video, and a live studio performance.
 Rodrigo performed the song on Live with Kelly and Ryan in February 2020, and for Z100 New York the following month.
 She also performed the song on the ukulele for Disney Channel's Summer Sing-Along on July 10, 2020.

-A music video for "All I Want" was released on March 20, 2020 featuring Rodrigo playing a piano in a pink tulle dress with mountains in the background, accompanied by a string quartet.
+A music video for "All I Want" was released on March 20, 2020, featuring Rodrigo playing a piano in a pink tulle dress with mountains in the background, accompanied by a string quartet.
 Directed by Stephen Wayne Mallett, it was filmed at the Bonneville Salt Flats in Wendover, Utah.
 A making-of for the music video and an American Sign Language version were also released.

 Julia Lester covered "All I Want" as part of the #HSMTMTSCoverChallenge, where the cast members of High School Musical: The Musical: The Series covered songs originally performed by other characters.
 "All I Want" was also covered by a cappella group DCappella, and included on the track listing of their Japan-exclusive album All Ears, released in June 2020.

 Commercial performance

 "All I Want" debuted on the U.S. Billboard Hot 100 at number 90 in January 2020, and stayed on the chart for two weeks.
 The song was not promoted as a radio single and its appearance on the chart was attributed mainly to download sales.
-It was certified Gold by the Recording Industry Association of America on April 23, 2020 for 500,000 digital units.
+It has been certified 3× Platinum in the US by the RIAA for 3,000,000 units.
 The success of Rodrigo's debut single "Drivers License" in early 2021 led to a resurgence of "All I Want" internationally, with a position of 119 on the Billboard Global 200 chart for the week ending January 30.
-The song has reached the top 40 on the UK Singles Chart and the Irish Singles Chart.
+The song reached number 32 on the UK Singles Chart and number 16 on the Irish Singles Chart.